Venice Theatre's 'Carol' is better than ever

-VENICE — Thanks to Venice Theatre’s 2019 production of “A Christmas Carol,” the secret to the theater’s success is out for all to see.

 No one at that theater rests on his or her laurels.
-From the tiniest Tiny Tim to the tallest Christmas Future, the cast and crew of this year’s production of the theater’s Scott Keys and E Susan Ott adaptation of Charles Dickens classic tale gives their all.
+From the tiniest Tiny Tim to the tallest Christmas Future, the cast and crew of this year’s production of the theater’s Scott Keys and E. Susan Ott adaptation of Charles Dickens’ classic tale give their all.

+Wages also directed this show, right after directing “Assisted Living: The Musical: The Home ... for the Holidays”, and “Mamma Mia!” which broke about every record held by Venice Theatre.

-Laurie Colton, as Mrs. Cratchit, is typical of cast members who have been in this show for many years and who ave performed in many different roles.
-She always acquitted herself quite well but in this production, she truly does a stellar job.
+Laurie Colton, as Mrs. Cratchit, is typical of cast members who have been in this show for many years and who have performed in many different roles.
+She always acquitted herself quite well, but in this production she truly does a stellar job.
+Like many roles in the story, it is not a big part, but every role is important and, in this production, each actor understands that and makes his or her role special.

-Charlie Kollar is one of many examples of children who have grown up at Venice Theatre.
-He has embraced the role of Scrooge’s nephew Fred, as he had other roles over the 16 years in which he has appeared in “A Christmas Carol.”

 Kollar does not hold the record as a performer in this show.